IntersectMBO/plutus/docs/ethereum-contracts/README.md

 https://bloxy.info/list_tokens/ERC20 (this is just the top 2500: there are lots more).

-Users may wish to trade one ERC-20 for another, and this can be done using a _decentralised exchange_ (or _DEX_): these are generally implemented as smart contracts.
+Users may wish to trade one ERC-20 currency for another, and this can be done using a _decentralised exchange_ (or _DEX_): these are generally implemented as smart contracts.